 Click Here for tab for Good Riddance (Time of Your Life)

-While generally known for their high gain, electric guitar driven punk/pop tracks, Green Day has had success with several melodic and acoustically driven songs, which have proven to be every bit as popular as their heavier singles – Good Riddance in particular, with its 77 million youtube views.
+While generally known for their high gain, electric guitar-driven punk/pop tracks, Green Day has had success with several melodic and acoustically driven songs, which have proven to be every bit as popular as their heavier singles.
+Good Riddance in particular, having racked up 92 million YouTube views.
 The song is a classic and something that people of all ages will be able to enjoy and sing along to.

-This is a vocal focused song with the guitar part playing just 3, easy chords which are G, Cadd9, and D. These chords are comfortable to play, and use a similar rhythm throughout the length of the song.
-It’s an iconic and easily identifiable tune right from the first chord, and is sure to quickly spark the interest of your audience.
+This is a vocals-focused song with the guitar part playing just 3 easy chords which are G, Cadd9, and D. These chords are comfortable to play, and use a similar rhythm throughout the length of the song.
+It’s an iconic and easily-identifiable tune right from the first chord, and is sure to quickly spark the interest of your audience.

 Layla (Acoustic) – Eric Clapton